saulpierotti/markdown_notebook/LB1.md

 	* By knowing all the terms except d, I can derive the minimal distance between the diffraction planes
 * A typical diffraction maps is organized with 3 coordinates (H, K, L) and an intensity dimension (I)
 	* The intesity is proportional to the amplitude, therefore to the amount of costructive interference
-	* The 3 coordinates reflect the facts that we are operating in 3 dimensions
+	* The 3 coordinates refer to the reciprocal space of the Fourier transform
 	* I can recove the electron densities from the diffraction pattern with the Fourier transform
 		* It is a computation-heavy task
 * I cannot recover the phase from the diffraction map
 	* In a synchrotron, I can recover the phase of the wave with the anisotropy approach
+* Errors in the electron density mainly derive from errors in the phases
+* The resolution of a diffraction map depends on how ordered the crystal is
+	* It is typically 0.5-5 $\AA$
 * Once I have the electron density, I need to fit my molecule in it to determin the conformation
 	* This is easier if my electron density has an high resolution
 	* I can take advantage of similar proteins with a similar structure to do the fitting
 	* This fitting procedure is called refinement, because it reduces noise in the model
 * To validate my model, I compute the diffraction pattern of the theoretical protein structure to check if it matches the experimental pattern within a reasonable tollerance
+	* This is the R-value (!)
+* In order to facilitate crystallization, protein can be stabilized by crosslinking
+	* A crosslinker is a molecule that forms chemical bonds with the protein and stabilizes it

-## Crio-electron microscopy
+# Crio-electron microscopy
 * Crio-electron microscopy gives us a diffraction pattern using an electron beam
 * It is really useful for really big complexes that cannot be cristallized
 * Resolution is lower than X-ray diffraction